bottlerocket-os/bottlerocket/sources/api/corndog/README.md

 Current version: 0.1.0

 corndog is a delicious way to get at the meat inside the kernels.
+It sets kernel-related settings, for example:
-It sets kernel sysctl values based on key/value pairs in `settings.kernel.sysctl`.
+* sysctl values, based on key/value pairs in `settings.kernel.sysctl`
+* lockdown mode, based on the value of `settings.kernel.lockdown`

 ## Colophon